pixlsus/website/src/articles/interview-chdk/index.md

 </figcaption>
 </figure>

 #### Canon cameras run on DIGIC boards.
-As far as we're aware, at the time <dfn>VitalyB</dfn> did the first hack, people had already hacked DIGIC-I compact Canon cameras and could execute custom programs.
-What was the big leap (in terms of development or finding hooks in the DIGIC-II firmware) that <dfn>VitalyB</dfn> made?
+As far as we're aware, at the time *VitalyB* did the first hack, people had already hacked DIGIC-I compact Canon cameras and could execute custom programs.
+What was the big leap (in terms of development or finding hooks in the DIGIC-II firmware) that *VitalyB* made?

-**reyalp** The original Digic-I cameras were actually ROM DOS running on a 16 bit x86 clone (except for S1 IS, which is VxWorks on ARM and has a partial CHDK port developed by <dfn>srsa_4c</dfn>).
+**reyalp** The original Digic-I cameras were actually ROM DOS running on a 16 bit x86 clone (except for S1 IS, which is VxWorks on ARM and has a partial CHDK port developed by *srsa_4c*).
 A hack for the DOS based cameras was developed by a Czech developer (<a href='http://rayer.g6.cz/hardware/a70.htm' target='_blank'>http://rayer.g6.cz/hardware/a70.htm</a>).
-I don't know if <dfn>VitalyB</dfn> was aware of this work, but the platforms were so different there wouldn't likely have been much overlap.
+I don't know if *VitalyB* was aware of this work, but the platforms were so different there wouldn't likely have been much overlap.

 **waterwingz** As far as I know, the big leap in hooking the DIGIC-II firmware was figuring out how to hack Canon's firmware update process.